You probably know that high blood pressure is the most common preventable risk factor for cardiovascular disease.

 This is easier to understand if we look back at the diets of ancient prehistoric humans.

-Researchers studying ancient hunter-gatherers’ diets have suggested that our distant ancestors consumed about 700 milligrams per day (mg / d) of sodium, mainly from meat, and 11 grams per day (g / d, or 11,000 mg / d)—potassium, mostly from plants.
+Researchers studying ancient hunter-gatherers’ diets have suggested that our distant ancestors consumed about 700 milligrams per day (mg / d) of sodium, mainly from meat, and 11 grams per day (g / d, or 11,000 mg / d)—of potassium, mostly from plants.

 In contrast, modern humans eat an average of 2.3 to 6.9 g / d of sodium and 3.2 g / d of potassium.

-Since our ancestors consumed much more potassium than we do but much less sodium, they were always running low on the amount of sodium they needed to handle their potassium load.
+Since our ancestors consumed much more potassium than we do but much less sodium, they always ran low on the amount of sodium they needed to handle their potassium load.

 The craving for salt drove them to seek saltier foods, salt deposits, or ocean water that could be used to produce salt.

 The 700 mg / d sodium figure I mentioned earlier includes sodium naturally present in meat and vegetables but does not include any salt that our ancestors added to their diets.
 They most likely consumed more salt than this because their cravings would have led them to seek it out.

 Mineral deposits known as ‘salt licks’ are found in nature.
 Many wild animals, such as elk, elephants, tapirs, marmots, fox squirrels, mountain goats, and porcupines, have been observed to seek out and lick for more salt and other minerals.